mattermost/docs/source/install/self-managed-changelog.md

  - Converting a group message to a channel should show an error "A channel with that name already exists on the same team" for duplicate channel names [MM-54713](https://mattermost.atlassian.net/browse/MM-54713).
  - Marking a group message as unread doesn't resurface the numbered notification badge [MM-54778](https://mattermost.atlassian.net/browse/MM-54778).
  - Thread/posts jump when switching to and from preview mode [MM-54758](https://mattermost.atlassian.net/browse/MM-54758).
- - Desktop UI doesn't show all content when the RHS thread is opened [MM-54696](https://mattermost.atlassian.net/browse/MM-54696).
+ - Desktop UI doesn't show all content when the right-hand side thread is opened [MM-54696](https://mattermost.atlassian.net/browse/MM-54696).
  - Left-hand side resize option overrides the **Browse/Create Channel** menu if To-Do plugin is installed [MM-54367](https://mattermost.atlassian.net/browse/MM-54367).
  - Copy pasting images from Chrome fails [MM-54486](https://mattermost.atlassian.net/browse/MM-54486).
  - Adding an @mention at the start of a post draft and pressing the left or right arrow key can clear the post draft and the undo history [MM-33823](https://mattermost.atlassian.net/browse/MM-33823).